c-schicho/AOS-ImageRestoration/README.md

 ### How to perform training or evaluation

 Run `python main.py` in the root directory.
-An example for starting the training of a new model using the folder structure described above would be  `python --train --data_name focalstack-1`.
+An example for starting the training of a new model using the folder structure described above would be  `python main.py --train True --data_name focalstack-1`.
 In order to see all the possible configurations run `python main.py -h`

 ### How to see the results of the training